robang74/git-functions/README.md

 text in a file of your workstation disk could go against your company security policies.
 For extra security you can disable this function with

     unset pcache

 You might also want to add after the source `git.function` in your `~/.bashrc` to make this choice as the default one.
+However, `gfreload` and `gfupdate` will load again into your current bash environment.
+To avoid this risk, then use:

+    unset pcache gfreload gfupdate

+So, no one of these functions will be able to interfere with your security policy but you will need to use `install.sh update` to update your git-functions installation.

 License